s1awek/stock-director/README.md

 **Q: Do I need WooCommerce to use this plugin?**

-A: Yes, WP Stock Director is an extension for WooCommerce and requires WooCommerce to be installed and activated.
+A: Yes, WStock Director is an extension for WooCommerce and requires WooCommerce to be installed and activated.

 **Q: Can I translate the stock status messages?**